 What causes hiccups in dogs?

 Just like in humans, a dog’s diaphragm expands and contracts with each inhale and exhale, moving up and down within the chest cavity.
-When the diaphragm spasms, hiccups occur.
-Causes of hiccups in dogs include the following:
+When the diaphragm spasms, hiccups occur — with or without that distinct ‘hic’ sound.
+Causes of hiccups in dogs include the following.

 Stress

-When dogs become stressed, excess cortisol floods their system, and their heart rate becomes elevated.
+When dogs become stressed, excess cortisol floods their system, raising their heart rate.
 The combination of heightened cortisol levels and an increased heart rate causes irritation in the diaphragm, which can lead to hiccups.

 Eating or drinking too quickly